Squirrely-Ducks/bangazon-cli-sprint2/README.md

 You have successfuly completed this order.
 Have a nice day!
 ```

-<<<<<<< HEAD
-1. Start with writing unit tests.
-As a group, determine the core functionality of the application.
-Define classes, controllers and methods that you think you need to build.
-Do that before writing the implementation code for core logic.
-DO NOT WRITE TESTS FOR THE USER INTERFACE (menu and prompts).
-1. All classes and methods must be fully documented.

 >5.
 Complete An order
 * User must have an open order where payment type is null